dariahervieux/azure-nd-capstone/README.md

 The [CPU performance](https://archive.ics.uci.edu/ml/machine-learning-databases/cpu-performance/) dataset is taken from the UCI Machine Learning Repository.

 ### Task
 The task is to predict the CPU relative performance of computer processors.
+The relative performance is represented by the *ERP* feature in the dataset.

 ### Access
-The dataset in [csv]() format is uploaded to Azure ML workspace.
+The zipped dataset in [csv](;/../data/machine.zip) format is uploaded to Azure ML workspace.
-After the data is normalized, the resulting dataset is registered in the Workspace for further use.
+After the data is cleansed, the resulting dataset is registered in the Workspace for further use.

 ### Preparation